henryturner27/dbt-airflow/README.md

 In order to contribute you will need to setup your local development environment by installing [python 3.9](https://www.python.org/downloads/release/python-399) and creating a virtual environment at the root directory of this project, like so:

-- `python -m airflow_env .`
+- `python3.9 -m venv airflow_venv`
+- `source ./airflow_venv/bin/activate`
-- `./airflow_env/bin/pip install apache-airflow[postgres,celery,redis]==2.2.3 --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.2.3/constraints-3.9.txt"`
+- `pip install 'apache-airflow[postgres,celery,redis]==2.2.3' --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.2.3/constraints-3.9.txt"`
-- `./airflow_env/bin/pip install -r local/requirements-dev.txt`
+- `pip install -r local/requirements-dev.txt`

-And then set your python interpretor to ./airflow_env/bin/python in the IDE of your choice (this is set by default for VS Code users).
-Following these steps will give you access to intellisense as well as conforming your code to the auto-formatting and linting standards.
+You can now manually set your python interpretor to ./airflow_venv/bin/python, or close and re-open VS Code for it to be automatically set.
+Following these steps will give you access to intellisense as well as conforming your code to the auto-formatting and linting standards of this project.

 ### Adding new DAGs